 Joseph Campbell migrated from the United States to Adelaide, a simple process that involved a bit of paperwork.
 The reality turned out to be a bit more complicated.
 Ten years as an expat from Chile to Malawi to Adelaide has him now wondering about our place in the world as advocates.

-Since 2001 Louka Parry has taught at one of South Australia's most remote communities, received numerous teaching accolades, completed two masters degrees, studied at Harvard and visited every continent.
-He also learned to speak four new languages, including Pitjantjatjara and Yankunytjnatjara and, and he believes learning a language changes us for the better.
+Louka Parry has taught at one of South Australia’s most remote communities and was promoted to Principal at the age of 27.
+Louka was named South Australian Inspirational Public Secondary Teacher of the Year, completed two masters degrees, studied at Harvard and has visited every continent.
+He also learned to speak four new languages, including Pitjantjatjara and Yankunytjnatjara, and plans to learn many more.
+He believes learning a language changes us, and the world around us, for the better.

 Sarah K Reece